gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 }
 ```

 It's getting kinda ugly but oh well, we are not writing a compiler.
-And not that I have a knowledge to write one.
+And not that I have the knowledge and skill to write one.

-### Support MMA with FP16 accumulation
+### MMA with FP16 accumulation

 This is the trickiest part.
 Previously, we didn't need to change the number of registers per MMA tile per thread, because they remain the same.
 But with FP16 accumulation, accumulator only needs 2x 32-bit registers per thread, instead of 4x (for each MMA tile).
 Well, we can do this.